Seafood-Globalization-Lab/artis-hpc/README.md

 10.  **Rename** the file `artis-hpc/docker_image_files_original/arm64_venv_requirements.txt` to `artis-hpc/docker_image_files_original/requirements.txt`

-## Setting Up a New ARTIS HPC on AWS
+## Setting Up New ARTIS HPC on AWS

+The `initial_setup.py` script automates the setup process for running the ARTIS model on AWS.
+It begins by configuring the environment based on the specified chip architecture, copying the appropriate `Dockerfile` to the project root, and embedding AWS credentials.
+The script then creates the necessary AWS infrastructure using Terraform, uploads model input files to the specified S3 bucket, and builds a Docker image using files from the `docker_image_files_original/` directory.
+This image is uploaded to the AWS ECR repository.
+Finally, the script submits jobs to AWS Batch for model execution.
+In case of an error, the script automatically cleans up all created AWS resources.

-The `initial_setup.py` script will create all necessary AWS infrastructure with terraform, upload all model inputs to an AWS S3 bucket `artis-s3-bucket`, create and upload a docker image `artis-image` defaulted with files in `docker_image_files_original/` directory, and submit jobs to AWS batch.
-Files in `docker_image_files_original/` allow the docker image to import all R scripts and model inputs from the `artis-s3-bucket/ARTIS_model_code/`.
-Anytime there are edits or changes to the ARTIS model codebase there is no need to recreate the docker image, skip to [Running an Existing ARTIS HPC Setup](#running-an-existing-artis-hpc-setup)
+*Anytime there are edits or changes to the ARTIS model codebase there is no need to recreate the docker image, skip to [Running an Existing ARTIS HPC Setup](#running-an-existing-artis-hpc-setup)*

 1.  **Open** Docker Desktop
 2.  **Take note** of any existing docker images and containers relating to other projects and